theneva/jest-babel-hoist-typescript-repro/README.md

 There is no Jest configuration, so we're seeing the default behaviour that is

-1. Read `.babelrc`
+1. Read `.babelrc`, and apply specified plugins and `babel-plugin-jest-hoist`
-2. Hoist mocks using `babel-plugin-jest-hoist`
-3. Perform the test run
+2. Perform the test run

 ## Test subject